The Complete Disco Guide to...

 1979: What Cha Gonna Do With My Lovin', Deeper Inside Your Love, Put Your

-Body In It, You Can Get Over
+Body In It, You Can Get Over, Better Than Ever

 1980: Never Knew Love Like This Before, Sweet Sensation, Try My Love